 Diet for 0-2 Weeks Bearded Dragons

-This really is no different to feeding an adult just in a more basic way, you feed smaller amounts more often and in smaller pieces.
+This really is no different from feeding adult beardies just in a more basic way, you feed smaller amounts more often and in smaller pieces.

-From birth they can eat insects but may be less keen upon vegetation to start with – you’ll soon find that they try to eat anything that’s smaller than them and moving.
+From birth baby bearded dragons eat insects but maybe less keen upon vegetation to start with – you’ll soon find that they try to eat anything that’s smaller than them and moving.

 Still offer vegetation though, just simple finely shredded greens – cutting up the leaves just makes sure every dragon can get some without fights.

-Don’t be alarmed if the hatchling Beardie doesn’t eat in the first 48 hours, it’s fairly normal.
+Don’t be alarmed if the hatchling beardie doesn’t eat in the first 48 hours, it’s fairly normal.
 They’ll also not want to move too much so remember not to disturb them.
 They take time to adjust to the new surroundings.

-They’re not fussy about size and will try to eat anything that’s bigger than themselves.
+They’re not fussy about the size and will try to eat anything that’s bigger than themselves.